01 of 07

 Sun-dried lake shad have been served for generations in this region.
 Shad are members of the sardine family, and they school in abundance in Lake Como.
 Fishermen salt them for several days, then hang the shad to dry.
 In Italian, the menu item is missoltino.

-But the process is far more involved than most guests imagine.
+The process is far more involved than most guests imagine.
 Great pains are taken to ensure just the right amount of salt is used, and that the aging process unfolds correctly.

 Missoltino can be served with bread as an appetizer.